Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 The last strategic pathway is to introduce branded generics by establishing itself as an active player in the generic market.
 Two conceptually similar strategic alternatives fall into this category:

-Generic Pharma Company – Three General Strategic Pathway for Generic Entry
+Generic Pharma Company – Three General Strategic Pathways for Generic Entry

 Safe entry